Francisco Pizarro

-Francisco Pizarro (/pɪˈzɑroʊ/; /es/; c.
-16 March 1478 – 26 June 1541) was a Spanish conquistador, best known for his expeditions that led to the Spanish conquest of the Inca Empire.
+Francisco Pizarro, 1st Marquess of the Conquest (/pɪˈzɑroʊ/; /es/; c.
+1478 – 26 June 1541), was a Spanish conquistador, best known for his expeditions that led to the Spanish conquest of the Inca Empire.

-Born in Trujillo, Spain, to a poor family, Pizarro chose to pursue fortune and adventure in the New World.
+Born in Trujillo, Spain, to a poor family of pig farmers, Pizarro chose to pursue fortune and adventure in the New World.
 He went to the Gulf of Urabá and accompanied Vasco Núñez de Balboa in his crossing of the Isthmus of Panama, where they became the first Europeans to see the Pacific Ocean from the Americas.
 He served as mayor of the newly founded Panama City for a few years and undertook two failed expeditions to Peru.
-In 1529, Pizarro obtained permission from the Spanish crown to lead a campaign to conquer Peru and went on his third, and successful, expedition.
+In 1529, Pizarro obtained permission from the Crown of Castile to lead a campaign to conquer Peru and went on his third, and successful, expedition.

-When local people who lived along the coast resisted this invasion, Pizarro moved inland and founded the first Spanish settlement in Peru, San Miguel de Piura.
-After a series of manoeuvres, Pizarro captured the Inca emperor Atahualpa at the Battle of Cajamarca in November 1532.
-A ransom for the emperor's release was demanded and Atahualpa filled a room with gold, but Pizarro charged him with various crimes and executed him in July 1533.
+When Peru was found in a vulnerable state of civil war, Pizarro moved inland and founded the first Spanish settlement in Peru, San Miguel de Piura.
+After a series of manoeuvres that heavily relied on the Spanish guns and cavalry, Pizarro captured the Inca emperor Atahualpa at the Battle of Cajamarca in November 1532.
+A ransom for the emperor's release was demanded and Atahualpa filled a room with gold to the highest point he could reach, but Pizarro charged him with various crimes and executed him by garrotting in July 1533.
 The same year, Pizarro entered the Inca capital of Cuzco and completed his conquest of Peru.
-In January 1535, he founded the city of Lima.
+In January 1535, he founded the city of Lima, and in 1537 he was created the 1st Marquess of the Conquest (Spanish: Marqués de la Conquista) by the Crown of Castile.
 Pizarro eventually fell victim to political power struggles and was assassinated in 1541.

 Early life

-Francisco Pizarro was born in Trujillo, Cáceres, Spain (then in the Crown of Castile) in modern-day Extremadura, Spain.
+Francisco Pizarro was born in Trujillo, Spain (then in the Crown of Castile, modern-day Extremadura).
 He was the illegitimate son of infantry colonel Gonzalo Pizarro (1446–1522) and Francisca González, a woman of poor means.
 His date of birth is uncertain, but it is believed to be sometime in the 1470s, probably 1475.
-Little attention was paid to his education and he grew up illiterate.
+Little attention was paid to his education and he grew up, and remained, illiterate.

 His father served in Navarre and in the Italian campaigns under Córdoba.
 His mother married late in life and had a son, Francisco Martín de Alcántara, who was at the conquest of Peru with his half-brother from its inception.
 Through his father, Francisco was a second cousin, once removed, of Hernán Cortés.